 Pricing & Supported OS

 Both Apple Reminders and Google Tasks are get-things-done apps for managing your to-dos.
-Both apps are available on iPadOS, iOS, macOS and online (web-versions you can access on PCs).
+Both apps are available on iPadOS, iOS, macOS and online (web versions you can access on PCs).
 Google Tasks is also available on Android, which Apple Reminders is not.
-Apple Reminders is free and all platforms, and so is the Google Tasks (for the mobile versions).
-Google offers a PC version premium for $3.30/month.
+Apple Reminders is free, and so is Google Tasks (for the mobile versions).
+Google offers a PC version premium for $3.99/month.
 This comparison focuses on the iPad versions of these apps.

 App | Apple Reminders | Google Tasks |